aaron-j-krause/MediaBucketList-V1/README.md

 # finalProject

-To run this, you have to add keys.js to the root folder with the following content:
+To run this, you have to add constants.js to the ./lib folder with the following content:

 ```
 module.exports = {